jcamenisch/jQuery-Hidden-Dimension/README.markdown

 Usage
 -----

-Once you include jQuery and real_dimensions.js in your page, you can call the following four functions:
+Once you include jQuery and real_dimensions.js in your page, you can call the realDim on any jQuery instance with the following four options:

     var
       width = $('#my-hidden-element').realDim('width'),